 Streams

 VoxelStream allows to save and load voxel data to a file or a directory structure, using various kinds of implementations.
-They don't hold voxel data in memory, they are just an access point.
+They don't hold voxel data in memory, they are just an access point to different file formats.

 Stream types